pakhi04/Movie_Recommendation_System/README.md

-Here’s a **README.md** file based on your **Movie Recommendation System** Jupyter Notebook.
-If you want specific details from your notebook included, let me know!

----

 ### **📽️ Movie Recommendation System**

 This project is a **content-based movie recommendation system** that suggests movies based on user preferences and movie similarities.
 It uses machine learning techniques and **Natural Language Processing (NLP)** to analyze movie metadata.